-Word of mouth has always been one of the simplest ways to grow your business.
+Beyond social media, word of mouth has always been one of the simplest ways to grow your business.
+It’s the recommendation you get from real-time customers.

 Impress your customer, and they’ll usually share their experience with friends and family.
 Simple.
 You’re building a business.
 It’s a dream come true.